CivicaDigital/MongoRocks/README.md

     })

 ## Retrieving Documents
-We use the find method to retrieve documents, or rather we use the cursor returned by the find method.
-The method has the syntax:
+We use the find method to retrieve documents, or rather we use the cursor returned by the find function.
+The function has the syntax:

     find(<filter>, <projection>)

 Both the filter and the projection are optional.

-To retrieve all the documents we just call the find with either no arguments, or with an empty object.
+To retrieve all the documents we just call the find function with either no arguments, or with an empty object.

     > db.names.find()
     { '_id' : 1, 'name' : 'David' }